stacieherrington/friends-fur-real/README.md

 - A visitor can choose to create an account with just an email address, password, and ZIP code (for location-based pet sorting).
 But, a visitor can also choose to browse anonymously and view all the available pets.
 - From the homepage, a visitor can:
   - Click on a featured pet card to see pet details, or click on the card's "Adopt me!" button (which will direct them to sign in or create an account if they are not logged in) and then fill out an adoption application.
-  - Favorite a featured pet (if signed in).
   - Click on a Happy Tails success story teaser card to read the full story.
   - Navigate to a list of adoptable pets, which is limited to 200 miles away from the visitor and sorted by distance if the visitor is signed in (thanks to our **geospatial query** and a free and open address service).
   - Navigate to a list of success stories.
   - Navigate to their profile page (if signed in).
 - From the pets list page, a visitor can:
   - Click on a pet card to see pet details, or click on the card's "Adopt me!" button (which will direct them to sign in or create an account if they are not logged in) and then fill out an adoption application.
-  - Favorite a pet.
   - Choose from a dropdown filter to filter the pet sort by type.
 - A visitor can make unlimited adoption applications (but cannot make more than one application per pet).
 - A visitor with an approved adoption application can submit their own success story to be included with Happy Tails.
 (A rescue admin or staff must approve the story before it is published.)
-- From the profile page, a visitor can add details (like name, address, and photo) to their profile, as well as view their favorites list and a list of any applications they have completed.
+- From the profile page, a visitor can add details (like name, address, and photo) to their profile, as well as a list of any applications they have completed.
 Their applications list displays the status of any applications (submitted, rejected, approved).

 ### Rescue organization admin/staff